 Solution?
 Prettier!
 There’s no reason for anyone to spend any time and mental energy formatting their (and his teammates’) code.

-There are few ways to introduce prettier in your project.
+There are a few ways to introduce prettier in your project.

-To avoid PRs (pull requests) with 10 lines of new logic and 150 lines changed because of different setting in you colleague's editor we can write a simple
+To avoid PRs (pull requests) with 10 lines of new logic and 150 lines changed because of different settings in your colleague’s editor we can write a simple

 bash script (bear with me, I also get scared every time I hear/see

-bash) that will prettify all files you've changed before commiting them:
+bash) that will prettify all files you’ve changed before committing them:

 #!/bin/bash # Apply prettier to all changed (staged or unstaged) files git diff \ --name-only HEAD \ | grep '\.js\|\.jsx\|\.ts\|\.<any-other-extension-you-need>\?$' \ | xargs <path-to-your-prettier-executable> \ --write \ --print-width 80 \ --tab-width 2 \ --<more-and-more-options>

 --write option.
 By using it one allows prettier to edit files directly!
 Without it, you’ll end up with pretty code pasted in the terminal.
 To avoid explicitly specifying all settings in every bash file you use prettier you can add

 .prettierrc file (or symlink) in JSON or YAML format in the folder from which the bash script is being executed.
 I like to have control over everything I do, but if you prefer you can add a pre-commit hook that runs the script when you do